 Halloween Costume Party

 A fun and spooky costume party has all the fun of trick-or-treating without the need to leave the house.
 If you plan ahead you can invite your family, friends, and neighbors over for good food and entertainment.
 This will give your kids the opportunity to not only dress up for Halloween, but they can also decorate the house.
+Take your costumes to the next level by doing a family Halloween costume theme.
+This will make dressing up fun for the entire family.
 Add a costume contest and you’ll be sure that your guests will arrive in their best Halloween costumes.
 Be sure to serve lots of Halloween themed food and drink items.